-The Medical Council of New Zealand have a range of ways in which doctors can qualify for registration in New Zealand.
+The Medical Council of New Zealand has a range of ways in which doctors can qualify for registration in New Zealand.
 The registration self assessment tool can assist you to determine which pathway to registration you might be eligible for.

-Our SMO Recruitment Team has many years of experience and expertise to assist with your registration enquiries and happy to work this process with you if you are successful in employment.
+Our SMO Recruitment Team has many years of experience and expertise to assist with your registration enquiries and is happy to work this process with you if you are successful in employment.

 Establishing a pathway and applying for the relevant immigration status to enter the country can be overwhelming.
 However New Zealand Immigration has excellent resources and can provide information, support and advice on how to ensure to the process goes as smoothly as possible.